 The MAC, a 501c3 non-profit organization, was founded in 1975 by Akira Tohei Shihan, a key figure in the global expansion of Aikido.
 Because of his leadership and vision, and the ongoing dedication of his students, the MAC has developed into a strong, stable community.
 Our membership represents diversity in all of its aspects, reflecting the universal appeal of Aikido.
 Practice is the most important part of membership but not the only part.
 All members participate in our community by training as often as they are able, helping new beginners, caring for the dojo, and participating in seminars, to name just a few examples.
+The MAC is open to the public and visitors are always welcome.
+We encourage you to observe a class at any time, without appointment.

 About Our Dojo